St. Mark United Presbyterian Church

 St. Mark United Presbyterian Church is a historic church at 225 Main Street in Elbert, Colorado.
 It was built in 1889 and was added to the National Register of Historic Places in 1980.
-It is currently the only National Register listing in Elbert County, Colorado.

 It is a one-and-a-half-story building with a high gable roof.
 It has a church tower with a four-sided cupola.
 Its donated land is on a hillside, and the church is approached by a staircase.